 Our graduates are sought after by a range of employers in public and private sectors.
 Selected students also follow prestigious post-doctoral programs.
 Employers of our recent graduates include Reserve Bank of Australia, Australian Competition and Consumer Commission, PriceWaterhouse Coopers, KPMG, Moody’s Analytics, ANZ.

 Students are encouraged to submit applications for Term 1 in mid-December as rolling conditional offers will begin to be made at this time.
-Mid-year entry is typically not recommended, but may be allowed in exceptional cases.
+Mid-year entry is typically not recommended but may be allowed in exceptional cases.

 Before applying students should prepare: